skx/ephemeris/README.md

 ## Blog Format

-As with `chronicle` the input to this program is a directory contaning a series of blog-posts.
+As with `chronicle` the input to this program is a directory containing a series of blog-posts.
 Each post will be stored in a single file, with the entry being prefixed by a header containing meta-data.

 A sample post would look like this: